 - biosolar cells and catalysis for sustainable synthesis and energy conversion.

-Is Science for Energy and Sustainability at the UvA the study for me?
+Is Science for Energy and Sustainability in Amsterdam the study for me?

-- are interested in both physics and chemistry
+- are interested in experimental physics with focus on renewable energy and sustainability

 - want to become (more) aware of the scientific, technological and societal challenges for our future